English ship Dartmouth (1655)

+Her length was recorded as 80 ft 0 in on the keel for tonnage calculation.
+The breadth was 24 ft 9 in with a depth in hold of 10 ft 0 in.
+The tonnage was thus calculated at 26062/94 bm tons.

+She was originally armed with 22 guns, comprising 18 demi-culverins on the single gundeck and 4 sakers on the quarterdeck.
+At the Restoration in 1660 she was taken into the Royal Navy as HMS Dartmouth.
+By 1665 she actually carried 28 guns, comprising the 18 demi-culverins on the gundeck, and 10 sakers on the quarterdeck.

 Design

-HMS Dartmouth was one of a number of ships built for The Protectorate by John Tippetts, Master Shipwright at Portsmouth Dockyard from 1650 to 1668.
+The Dartmouth was one of a number of ships built for Commonwealth of England by John Tippetts, Master Shipwright at Portsmouth Dockyard from 1650 to 1668.
 Tippetts learned his trade working in Denmark, which employed Dutch ship-building techniques; the archaeological survey indicates these were used to build Dartmouth, the only known English example of such a ship.